BAAL-NF/baal-nf/doc/Design.md

 ### Peak filtering

 We introduced an option in alleleCounts (`all_hets=False`) to not filter out SNPs that fall outside ChIP-seq peaks.
-In stead, the output file from BaalChIP contains an additional boolean column (`peak`),indicating whether the given SNP was found to be within a peak or not.
+In stead, the output file from BaalChIP contains an additional boolean column (`peak`), indicating whether the given SNP was found to be within a peak or not.

 ### Performance optimisation